PythonCHB/PythonCertSpring/Syllabus.md

 ## Typical class:

-Each class will typically begin with a lecture and in-class excercises about the lecture topic, totally 1 -- 1-1/2 hours.
+Each class will typically begin with a lecture and in-class exercises about the lecture topic, totally 1 -- 1-1/2 hours.

-The remaining class time will be spent workign on your projects in consultation with the instructors.
+The remaining class time will be spent working on your projects in consultation with the instructors.

 In addition, as we work with you on your projects, we will highlight for the class interesting problems and their solutions that come up in class.